Rosemary Sutcliff (1920-1992) was a British writer of Young Adult Historical Fiction

 - The Dacian Cavalry, who appear in The Eagle of the Ninth, The Capricorn Bracelet, A Circlet of Oak Leaves and Swallows in the Spring, was not a historical unit.
 It's the outfit Parnesius wanted to join in "A Centurion of the Thirtieth".

-- "The Men's Side" and "the Women's Side", which appear in all Sutcliff's British tribes, are inspired by "The Knife and the Naked Chalk"'s accompanying verse, "Song of the Men's Side".
+- "The Men's Side" and "the Women's Side", which appear in all Sutcliff's British tribes, are inspired by "The Knife and the Naked Chalk"'s accompanying verse, "Song of the Men's Side", from Rewards and Fairies.

 - "Seisin", a ritual dedication that appears in Brother Dusty-Feet and Knight's Fee, is performed by the children in Puck.

-- The phrase "a singing magic", used by Flavia and Aquila in The Lantern Bearers, is taken from "The Cat Who Walked By Himself" in the Just So Stories.
+- The phrase "a singing magic", used by Flavia and Aquila in The Lantern Bearers and Ia in The Changeling, is taken from "The Cat Who Walked By Himself" in the Just So Stories.

 - Jestyn's rowing song ("A long pull for Miklagard!") in Blood Feud is inspired by "Thorkild's Song" ("A long pull for Stavanger!") in Puck.